This post subject is phased array antennas. They are many arranged radiators to behave like a single antenna.

 If all antennas transmit at same phase, the resulting electromagnetic wave will spread in the perpendicular direction to antennas’ alignment.

-Where \lambda is transmitted wave’s wavelength.
+Where is transmitted wave’s wavelength.

 Types of phased array antennas